LAtimes2/TeensyLogicAnalyzer/README.md

 # TeensyLogicAnalyzer
 Logic Analyzer for the Teensy development boards (pjrc.com/teensy)

-Three modes:
+Two modes:

 * Basic (default) - I just want to record up to 8 signals at up to about 1 MHz.
-* Advanced - I want to read the users guide and get speeds up to 2 MHz on LC and 24 MHz on 3.1/3.2.
-And more samples when fewer channels.
+Higher speeds are available with some restrictions.
 * Hardware - I only need 1 or 2 channels, but I have a need for speed - LC is 24 MHz, 1 channel or 12 MHz, 2 channels.
 3.x is 72 MHz, 2 channels.
 Most have full triggering capability.

 See installation.md for setup.

 See users guide for capabilities and how to use.

+#### Version 3.1

+No new functions.
+Preparation for new OLS GUI.
+Better support for sigrok.
+Eliminated Advanced configuration - Basic now supports it all.

 #### Version 3.0